kent-lee/deviantart-scraper/README.md

 # DeviantArt Scraper

 This is my personal project created to download images from [DeviantArt](https://www.deviantart.com/) website.
 The program will grab the highest resolution images and anything achieved in the download button from specified artists to specified download directory.
-In the download directory, the program will create and name subdirectories using the artist names, then download artworks to the corresponding subdirectories.
+In the download directory, the program will create and name subdirectories using the artist names, then save artworks to the corresponding subdirectories.
 For each artwork, the file modification time are set in order from newest to oldest, such that you can sort files by modified date.
 Lastly, the update information is stored for each artist, so the program will only download new uploads.

 ![alt text](doc/download.gif?raw=true "download")